zapurza/CampusX-MLOps/README.md

 # CampusX-MLOps
 This is a main repository for a MLOps Session

-This is my first file in the repository.
+This is my first line in the repository.